The second boundary value problem for a discrete Monge-Ampere equation: Introduction

+where the unknown is a convex function $u$ on $\Omega$ such that $\partial u(\Omega)=\Omega^*$, $D u$ denotes the gradient of $u$ and $D^2 u$ its Hessian.
+We use the notation $\partial u$ for the local subdifferential of $u$ and $\chi_u$ denotes the subdifferential of a specific convex extension $\tir{u}$ to $\R^d$ of $u$, c.f. section \ref{subdifferential}.
+That convex extension satisfies $\chi_u (\R^d) = \chi_u (\tir{\Omega}) = \tir{\Omega^*}$.
+The epigraph of $\tir{u}$, c.f. section \ref{epigraph}, is an unbounded convex set for which there is a notion of asymptotic cone, c.f. section \ref{asym}.
+The asymptotic cone essentially gives the behavior at infinity of the convex extension $\tir{u}$.
+From $\Omega^*$, we construct a convex set $K_{\Omega^*}$ which turns out to be the asymptotic cone of the epigraph of the extension $\tir{u}$.
+The equation $\chi_{u} (\tir{\Omega}) = \tir{\Omega^*}$ is then equivalent to prescribing the asymptotic cone of the epigraph of a certain convex extension to $\R^d$ of the convex function $u$ on $\Omega$.
+We derive an explicit expression of the extension in terms of the asymptotic cone, which we use to derive the numerical scheme.

-Crucial to our analysis is the point of view that the unknown in \eqref{m1} is a function defined on $\R^d$ whose behavior at infinity is prescribed by the second boundary condition.
-In other words, the equation $\chi_{u} (\tir{\Omega}) = \tir{\Omega^*}$ gives the asymptotic cone of the convex body prescribed by the convex function $u$ on $\Omega$.
-We review the notion of asymptotic cone in section \ref{asym}.
-We approximate $\tir{\Omega^*}$ by convex closed polyhedra $K^* \subset \tir{\Omega^*}$ and give an explicit formula for the extension of a mesh function $u_h$ on $\Omega$ which guarantees that the latter has an asymptotic cone $K$ associated with $K^*$ with $\chi_{u_h} (\tir{\Omega})=K^*$.
+We approximate $\tir{\Omega^*}$ by closed convex polygons $Y \subset \tir{\Omega^*}$ and give an explicit formula for the extension of a mesh function $u_h$ on $\Omega$ which guarantees that the latter has an asymptotic cone $K$ associated with $Y$ with $\chi_{u_h} (\tir{\Omega}) \subset Y$, where $\chi_{u_h}$ denotes some discrete version of the subdifferential.
 One then only needs to apply the discrete Monge-Amp\`ere operator in this class of mesh functions, c.f. \eqref{m2d3} below.
 It was thought \cite[p.
 24]{Oliker03} that ''dealing with an asymptotic cone as the boundary condition is inconvenient''.

-In this paper we consider Cartesian grids and a discrete analogue of the subdifferential considered in \cite{DiscreteAlex2,Mirebeau15} for the Dirichlet problem.
 The left hand side of \eqref{m1} is to be interpreted as the density of a measure $\omega(R,u,.)$ associated to the convex function $u$ and the mapping $R$ c.f. section \ref{R-curvature}.
 It is defined through the subdifferential of $u$.
-There is no explicit approximation of the gradient in our scheme.
+Equations of the type \eqref{m1} appear for example in optimal transport and geometric optics.
+The compatibility condition $\int_{\Omega} f(x) d x = \int_{\Omega^*} R(p) d p$ is required, c.f. section \ref{R-curvature}.